kovidgoyal/kitty/docs/protocol-extensions.rst

    allow displaying custom icons on a notification, at all, it was decided to leave it out of the spec for the time being.

-   Similarly, features such a scheduled notifications could be added in future revisions.
+   Similarly, features such as scheduled notifications could be added in future revisions.